Top 12 Luxury Ski Resorts in France

 Rent a luxury chalet with Homanie

-All of Homanie's luxury chalets in the Alps boast exceptional locations and unique spaces with stunning views of the surrounding peaks.
-In addition to unique décor and sought-after amenities such as pools, jacuzzis, gyms, and home cinemas, they offer many services that are rare outside the mountains.
-Indeed, these chalets often include near-hotel services, providing meals such as lunch, afternoon tea, and dinner for all residents.
+Homanie's luxury chalets in the Alps all boast exceptional locations and unique spaces with stunning views of the surrounding peaks.
+Beyond their unique décor and sought-after amenities such as pools, jacuzzis, gyms and home cinemas, these chalets provide an unparalleled level of service, rarely found outside the mountains.
+Blending the privacy of an exclusive residence with the convenience of a luxury hotel, several provide lunch, afternoon tea and dinner for guests.
 Additional services can be requested à la carte, including the use of high-altitude guides, ski instructors, massages, personal trainers, and more.

 Next